-The usual duties of the Secretary:
+The usual duties of the secretary:

-- Keep records of the minutes of all meetings, attendance, membership and dues. - Report to the association at the annual meeting and at other times as required, and submits to the proper officer or committee all communications from the state and national associations. - If you are incorporated and your state requires it, a list of your executive board (name, position, address and phone number) must be filed annually with the State Attorney General, along with a filing fee. - The list of your Board of Directors (name, address, phone number) needs to be furnished annually to your State President, Regional Vice President, and the national office.
+- Keep records of the minutes of all meetings, attendance, membership, and dues. - Report to the association at the annual meeting and at other times as required and submits to the proper officer or committee all communications from the state and national associations. - If you are incorporated and your state requires it, a list of your executive board (name, position, address, and phone number) must be filed annually with the State Attorney General, along with a filing fee. - The list of your board (name, address, phone number) needs to be furnished annually to your state president, Regional Vice President, and the national office.